Raulanthropos/netflix-fe/README.md

 ### Features

 * View movie and TV show details, including posters and a synopsis
-* Download a PDF file for each movie and TV show
+* Download a PDF file for each movie and TV show (a "Documentation" option has been added to the FE navbar as well, for ease of access)
 * Access documentation for the application's endpoints

 ### Getting Started